What is a Legal Number Plate

 Number Plate Elements

-To be road legal your number plate must have certain elements on it.
-At the bare minimum it must have a registration, show the suppliers name and postcode along with a BS number.
+Every legal number plate must have certain elements on it.
+At the bare minimum it must have a Registration mark, show the suppliers name and postcode along with a BS Number.
 Of course, the manufacturer’s name is also shown next to the BS number.
 In addition to these, it has to be made from a construction that’s certified to British Standards BSAU145e.

 Plate Layout